VILLASframework/documentation/doc/node/nodes/ZeroMQ.md

 **Note:** This feature is currently broken.

-You can use the `zmq-keygen` tool to create a new keypair for the following configuration options:
+You can use the @ref node-usage-zmq-keygen command to create a new keypair for the following configuration options:

 ### curve.enabled (bool) = true {#node-config-node-zeromq-ipv6}